 The Virginia Declaration of Rights

-The images below show the Virginia Declaration of Rights, as reported in the Virginia Gazette in June of 1776.
-(Note that the small letter "s" at that time was sometimes printed with a font style that looks almost like the modern letter "f," depending on its placement in a word.)
 The document, written primarily by George Mason, was adopted by Virginia leaders as the colony broke away from Great Britain.
-It contains many of the ideas and phrases that appeared a few weeks later in the Declaration of Independence.
+It contains many of the same ideas and phrases that Thomas Jefferson would use a few weeks later in the Declaration of Independence.
 The Virginia Declaration of Rights was also later a model for the U.S. Bill of Rights.
-The images are from the online collection of the Library of Congress, re-sized for this web page.

 Virginia Declaration of Rights